Pragmatic Play

 What did the SatoshiHero simulator project for Sweet Bonanza?

 The simulator modelled 1,000 spins at $2.
-The median finished about $120 down, with a p5 to p95 band from roughly $629 down to $698 up.
-It also projected a feature around once every 46 spins and a 100x or bigger win about once every 1,577 spins.
+The median finished about $120 down, with a p5 to p95 band from about $629 down to $698 up.
+It showed a feature about once every 46 spins and a 100x or larger win about once every 1,577 spins.

 What happened in your real 500-spin Sweet Bonanza test?